-PET imaging used to more accurately manage treatment, predict survival for patients with gliomasDecember 3rd, 2012 in Cancer
+PET imaging used to more accurately manage treatment, predict survival for patients with gliomasDecember 3, 2012 in Medicine & Health / Cancer

 In the management of gliomas—or tumors that originate in the brain—precise assessment of tumor grade and the proliferative activity of cells plays a major role in determining the most appropriate treatment and predicting overall survival.
 Research published in the December issue of The Journal of Nuclear Medicine (JNM) highlights the potential of imaging with 3'-deoxy-3'-F-18-fluorothymidine (F-18-FLT) positron emission tomography (PET) to noninvasively and accurately provide tumor-specific details to guide management of patients with gliomas.

 Gliomas are uncommon neoplasms, and most are diffuse tumors that grow quickly.
 Patients with glioblastoma, the most malignant and most frequent type of glioma, typically die within two years.
 Ensuring the most appropriate treatment in a timely manner is of utmost importance for these patients.

 Two studies in the December issue of JNM explore the utility of F-18-FLT PET for providing prognostic information for patients with gliomas.
 "The accumulation of F-18-FLT is dependent on the presence of thymidine kinase-1, which is closely associated with cellular proliferation.
 In several clinical studies, F-18-FLT has been validated for evaluation of tumor grade and cellular proliferation in gliomas," noted Yuka Yamamoto, MD, lead author of the study, "Correlation of 18F-FLT Uptake with Tumor Grade and Ki-67 Immunohistochemistry in Patients with Newly Diagnosed and Recurrent Gliomas."